 Select your language

-Istanbul • Hagia Irene, Turkey
+Istanbul • Hagia Irene, preserved Byzantine basilica

 Dive into the history of Saint Irene in Istanbul in under 7 minutes.
 Explore this first cathedral of Constantinople, a witness to Byzantine and Ottoman tales, now a museum with exceptional acoustics perfect for classical concerts.